CircuitVerse/Blog/content/posts/Naman_Phase_1_Report.md

 ### Shipping safely with a feature flag

 Because this feature is being built and merged incrementally, every organization-facing action is gated behind the **`:organizations` Flipper flag**.
-The code can be merged and deployed without any of it being reachable by real users until it's complete and approved, so there's zero risk of accidentally rolling out a half-baked feature.
+The code can be merged and deployed without any of it being reachable by real users until it's complete and approved, so there's little risk of accidentally rolling out a half-baked feature before it's ready.

 ---